Q. What type of insurance does SCC accept?

 A. There are varying levels of disc lesions that require different levels of treatment.
 Typically, the disc lesion is only one factor; our treatments address the issues that caused the disc to degenerate or become herniated in the first place.
-An average treatment plan is between 35 – 50 treatments, performed over a period of 3 – 6 months.
+Each treatment runs about an hour.
+An average treatment plan is between 24 – 42 treatments, performed over a period of 3 – 6 months.
 Patients with disc lesions typically experience significant relief within 2-3 weeks.

 Q. I had surgery last year to fuse a disc in my neck.
 The surgery provided some relief, but the pain is returning.
 Can your treatments for bulging discs still help me?

 A. Yes, we treat patients who have had back surgery.
 What you are describing is sometimes known as failed back surgery, which is common, unfortunately.
 Depending on the type of surgery, there is an excellent chance we can help you.
 We address the underlying cause of your disc lesion, as well as help the disc itself.
 In surgeries where the spine has been fused, we work extensively with the soft tissue pain.
 In surgeries such as a microdiscectomy where the disc is still present, we can help the disc itself.

 Q. What kind of results does your clinic see using decompression machines and other treatments for slipped discs?
 Does it require multiple treatments?

 A. Decompression has been proven to reduce pain in 86 percent of disc lesion cases.
 However, decompression is only part of the only solution.
 Another part of the solution is addressing the cause of the disc problem, and in 97 percent of the cases, it is musculoskeletal in nature.
 Yes, multiple treatments are required to get lasting results.
 Check out our Spinal Decompression page.